 - 1. Explain the role of the financial system and the process of creation of money - 2.
 Explicate various monetary policy tools - 3.
-Explain relationship between risk and return, and role of derivatives in risk reduction - 4.
+Explain relationship between risk and return - 4.
 Explicate the types of capital markets and money markets including the market instruments - 5.
 Apply the portfolio theory to choose an optimal portfolio